ssato/python-anyconfig/docs/introduction.rst

   conf5 = anyconfig.load("/etc/foo.d/*.json")

   # Similar to the above, but parameters in the former config file will be simply
-  # overwritten by the later ones:
+  # overwritten by the later ones instead of merge:
   conf6 = anyconfig.load("/etc/foo.d/*.json", ac_merge=anyconfig.MS_REPLACE)

 Also, it can process configuration files which are actually